manoa-exchange/manoa-exchange.github.io/index.md

 ## Community Feedback
- - " Cool feateres, I was confused signing up and didn't realize I could scroll through the countries at the top."
+ - " Cool features I like that the country names change, I was confused signing up and didn't realize I could scroll through the countries at the top."

 ## Developmental Progress